fluentmigrator/documentation/articles/fluent-interface.md

 # Data Expressions

-Allows you to insert a row into a table using an anonymous type for the rows contents
+Allows you to insert a row into a table using an anonymous type for the row's contents

 ```cs
 Insert.IntoTable("Users").Row(new { FirstName = "John", LastName = "Smith" });